Cruci/Cruci/README.md

 - 👋 Hi, I’m @Cruci
-- 👀 I’m interested in video games, coding, dogs and cats and tech stuff.
+- 👀 I’m like video games, JS/TS, C#, Flutter, dogs and cats and tech stuff.
-- 🌱 I’m currently learning JS/TS, React/Angular & and the vast bottomless ocean of game development with Unity.
+- 🌱 I’m currently developing a small app to learn Flutter & and the vast bottomless ocean of game development with Unity.
+- ✨ Learning some basics of 3D-modeling in Blender.

 - On my TODO-list I have
-  - To get around basics of Dart/Flutter in Android App development.
   - Learn Kotlin, probably some backend program.
-- I like to code frontend and backend.
+- I like to code frontend, backend and mobile apps.
-- I have basic experience in databases.
+- I have basic experience in databases and SQL.
 Main usage is through ORMs and migrations.
-- I aspire to learn game development with Unity and 3D modeling with Blender.

 <!---
 Cruci/Cruci is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.